zanllp/sd-webui-infinite-image-browsing/README.md

 - Once caching is generated, images can be displayed in just a few milliseconds.
 - Images are displayed by default using thumbnails with a default size of 256 pixels.
 You can adjust the size of the thumbnails in the global settings page.

-### 🚶‍♂️ 'Walk' Mode
-- Automatically load the next folder `(similar to os.walk)`, allowing you to browse all images without paging.
-- Tested to work properly with over 27,000 files.

 ### 🔍 Image Search & Favorite
 - The prompt, model, Lora, and other information will be converted into tags and sorted by frequency of use for precise searching.
 - Supports tag autocomplete, translation, and customization.